What a difference a couple of years make: the firm now branded

 firm Middletons, adding four offices in Australia and extending the

 firm's presence in the Asia Pacific region.
-2013 also saw new
+2013 also saw a few

-additions in the United States, with office openings in Wilmington
+strategic moves in the United States, with office openings in

 At the same time, the firm has expanded the scope of its practice,

 taking a full-service approach to its work with clients across many

 industries (don't be fooled by the short list of core practice

 areas; each contains a slew of specialist and industry sub-groups).